jashkenas/coffeescript/TAME.md

 yourfunc (await myfunc defer _), (await otherfunc defer _)
 ```

+It would be a significant additional implementation challenge to get
-In other words, if it's not possible to get `await` statements working
+`await` statements working like expressions everywhere.
-like expressions everywhere, it's probably not worth having them work like
-expressions at all.
+It's not worth, in our opinion, a lot of added complexity
+to get a half-baked solution.

 ## Translation Technique